-It's been just under a year since Ruby Tandoh delighted the TV-watching nation as a finalist on The Great British Bake Off.
-The knowledge that she was taking part in such a tough contest while in her first year of a Philosophy and Art History degree made her feats of baking bravery all the more awe-inspiring.
-In the year since, the pace hasn't slowed for Ruby.
-She is now a popular weekly baking columnist for the Guardian and the author of her debut cookbook, CRUMB, coming out on 25th September.
+Ever since Ruby Tandoh delighted the TV-watching nation as a finalist on The Great British Bake Off, we’ve been in complete awe of her.
+The knowledge that she was taking part in such a tough contest while in her first year of a Philosophy and Art History degree made her feats of baking bravery all the more inspiring.
+In the time since, the pace hasn’t slowed for Ruby.
+She is now a popular weekly baking columnist for the Guardian and the author of the fabulous cookbook, Crumb.
 This delectable new collection of over 100 recipes bursts with joy and passion.
-As much as the recipes themselves - which surprise and thrill - it is Ruby's writing that makes this book special.
-Her prose is delicate, understated and full of warmth, making CRUMB a book to cherish, as well as an essential kitchen companion.
+As much as the recipes themselves – which surprise and thrill – it is Ruby’s writing that makes this book special.
+Her prose is delicate, understated and full of warmth, making Crumb a book to cherish, as well as an essential kitchen companion.

 In an exclusive feature for The Happy Foodie, Ruby lifts the lid on the writing process, depicting it with her trademark honesty and wit.
 For anyone who harbours a dream to write their own book, this is an essential read; an eye-opening insight in to what it means to be an author.